 To get there, you walk over the Medieval bridge and can either climb the steps or take the funicular up (only 2-3 Euros).

-🍽️ There is a small cafe or if you prefer a restaurant – Reteodorico that is open 12 till midnight.
+🍽️ There’s a small cafe or if you prefer a restaurant – Reteodorico that’s open 12 till midnight.

 8. Take a Free Walking Tour with a Local